usnistgov/FIPS201/_FIPS201/frontend.md

 The PIV Card has both mandatory keys and optional keys:

+PIV authentication key
-- The *PIV authentication key* is a mandatory asymmetric private key that supports card and cardholder authentication for an interoperable environment.
+: A mandatory asymmetric private key that supports card and cardholder
+    authentication for an interoperable environment.
 See [Section 4.2.2.1](frontend.md#s-4-2-2-1).

+Asymmetric card authentication key
-- The *asymmetric card authentication key* is a mandatory private key that supports card authentication for an interoperable environment.
+: A mandatory private key that supports card authentication
+    for an interoperable environment.
 See [Section 4.2.2.2](frontend.md#s-4-2-2-2).

+Symmetric card authentication key
-- The *symmetric card authentication key* supports card authentication for physical access, and it is optional.
+: Supports card authentication for physical access, and
+    it is optional.
 See [Section 4.2.2.3](frontend.md#s-4-2-2-3).

+Digital signature key
-- The *digital signature key* is an asymmetric private key supporting document signing, and it is mandatory if the cardholder has a government-issued email account at the time of credential issuance.
+: An asymmetric private key supporting document signing, and it is
+    mandatory if the cardholder has a government-issued email account at the time of credential issuance.
 See [Section 4.2.2.4](frontend.md#s-4-2-2-4).

+Key management key
-- The *key management key* is an asymmetric private key supporting key establishment and transport, and it is mandatory if the cardholder has a government-issued email account at the time of credential issuance.
+: An asymmetric private key supporting key establishment and transport,
+    and it is mandatory if the cardholder has a government-issued email account at the time of credential issuance.
 Optionally, up to twenty retired key management keys may also be stored on the PIV Card.
 See [Section 4.2.2.5](frontend.md#s-4-2-2-5).

-- The *PIV Card Application administration key* is a symmetric key used for personalization and post-issuance activities, and it is optional.
+PIV Card Application administration key
+: A symmetric key used for personalization and post-issuance activities, and it is optional.
     See [Section 4.2.2.6](frontend.md#s-4-2-2-6).

-- The PIV Card MAY include additional key(s) for use with secure messaging.
+The PIV Card MAY include additional key(s) for use with secure messaging.
 These keys are defined in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73) or [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).

 All PIV cryptographic keys SHALL be generated within a [[FIPS140]](../_Appendix/references.md#ref-FIPS140) validated cryptographic module with overall validation at Level 2 or above.
 In addition to an overall validation of Level 2, the PIV Card SHALL